qivaijar/qivaijar/README.md

   - Developing inference engines for production use

 - **Software Engineering**:
-  - Developing python-based libraries and wrap it as a package
+  - Developing Python-based libraries and packaging them
-  - Working with docker to develop RESTful-based
+  - Using Docker to train AI/ML models and develop various services
-  - This section will be updated soon.
+  - Developing RESTful API services
+  - Managing CI/CD workflows to automate tasks

 - **Research & Development**:
   - This section will be updated soon.